This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 1. Your Operating System Is Out-of-Date

-I recommend backing up any critical data before running a major update just in case something goes wrong.
+Note: You must back up critical data before running a major update just in case something goes wrong.

-Although rare on macOS, your MacBook could be infected with a virus or malware.
-If this is the case, all kinds of weird problems, including Wi-Fi issues, are possible.
+Although rare on macOS, your MacBook can be infected with a virus or malware.
+If this is the case, your Mac can face different issues, including Wi-Fi connectivity issues.

-Have you clicked on any questionable links lately?
-Notice any bizarre behavior on your Mac?
-Your computer could have a virus.
+If you have clicked on any questionable links lately or notice bizarre behavior on your Mac, your system could have a virus.

-Download a good antivirus program like Bitdefender or Avast, and then have the software scan for and remove any malware.
+To fix this issue, you need to download a good antivirus program like Bitdefender or Avast, and have the software scan for and remove any malware.
 Also, check out our guide on removing a virus from your MacBook Pro.

 3. Corrupt Operating System

 macOS is stable thanks to its Unix core, but system files and drivers can become damaged.
-A corrupt operating system (OS) causes many problems on your Mac.
+A corrupt operating system (OS) can cause many problems on your Mac, including Wi-Fi issues.

-Reboot your Mac into recovery mode and perform a repair installation of your OS.
-The methodology depends on your processor.
+To fix a corrupt macOS, you can reboot your Mac into Recovery Mode and perform a repair installation of your OS.

-Alas, this option also requires an Internet connection.
-So if you cannot connect your MacBook Pro to Wi-Fi even in recovery mode, your only repair options are to use a bootable install drive or connect your MacBook to Ethernet using an adapter.
+Unfortunately, this option also requires an Internet connection.
+So, if you cannot connect your MacBook Pro to Wi-Fi even in Recovery Mode, your only repair options are to use a bootable install drive or connect your MacBook to Ethernet using an adapter.